smart-on-fhir/generated-sample-data/README.md

 - STU-3/CUSTOM/
 - R4/CUSTOM/

-NOTE that for DSTU-2 transactions should be in XML!

 Then make a pull request to this repository.
 We will review your data, give it a try and if everything is OK, it will be permanently added to the server.

 #### Transaction requirements